floft/vrada/datasets/README.md

     datadir="../../../../mimic-iii/"
     cd datasets/mimic-code/buildmimic/postgres
     make mimic-gz datadir="$datadir"
+    cd -

 This likely will take many hours.
+It took 8 hours on my computer (not an SSD), and it'll take up about 60 GiB.

 ### Process to Get Time-Series Data